reubenharry/haskell-docs/docs/docs/thinkingfunctionally/immutability.md

-When you write a definition, like:
+When you write a definition in your code, like:

 ```haskell
 value = True